2020 has forever changed how we work, with most of us now working from home permanently, or commuting into an office only a few days a week.

-Simply put, an IKEA desk hack is using affordable building components from IKEA — perhaps a large wooden table top (like BARKABODA), some stylish legs (like ODDVALD), maybe some storage units (like ALEX), or whatever else you can configure — to create a desk that fits your needs and personal style.
+Simply put, an IKEA desk hack is using affordable building components from IKEA — perhaps a large wooden table top (like BARKABODA), some stylish legs, maybe some storage units (like ALEX), or whatever else you can configure — to create a desk that fits your needs and personal style.

 ⇛ Did you know?
 IKEA is actually an acronym, which is why it's in all caps.